Employer NI Calculator UK 2026–27

 Secondary threshold

 No employer NI is due on the first £5,000 of an employee's annual earnings.
 Employer NI at 15% applies only to earnings above this threshold.
-The secondary threshold is lower than the primary threshold for employees (£12,570), so employer NI is due on earnings that are NI-free for the employee.
+The secondary threshold is lower than the primary threshold for employees (£12,570), so employer NI is due on some earnings that are NI-free for the employee.

 Employment Allowance